 RORC promotes the critical importance of research through development of research skills, development of strategic partnerships and administration of grants and awards.
 View terms of reference

-MPC raises the profile of radiation oncology amongst patients, consumers, other health care professionals and governments in Australia and New Zealand.
+TCMC raises the profile of radiation oncology amongst consumers and other health care professionals in Australia and New Zealand.
 View terms of reference

 This committee facilitates communication between New Zealand radiation oncologists and the College, ensuring that New Zealand specific issues are addressed.
 View terms of reference

-The Tripartite Committee is a peak group comprising the three key specialties in radiation oncology and representing their respective organisations: the Faculty of Radiation Oncology, RANZCR; the Australasian College of Physical Scientists & Engineers in Medicine (ACPSEM); and the Australian Society of Medical Imaging and Radiation Therapy (ASMIRT).
+The Radiation Oncology Alliance is a peak group comprising the four key specialties in radiation oncology and representing their respective organisations: the Faculty of Radiation Oncology, RANZCR; the Australasian College of Physical Scientists & Engineers in Medicine (ACPSEM); the Australian Society of Medical Imaging and Radiation Therapy (ASMIRT); and Cancer Nurses Society of Australia (CNSA).
 View terms of reference